Pawel-96/Avcorr/README.md

 # Important files and directories
-- Data/ - should contain the catalog(s) for which code calculates the statistics
+- Data/ - default location of data for which code calculates the statistics (see description of Datafiles entry in parameter file)
 - Results/ - stores results after the run
 - Randoms/ - contains optional random catalogs (valid if Random_provided=1, see parameter file section)